vllm-project/vllm/docs/source/getting_started/cpu-installation.rst

 * Decouple the HTTP serving components from the inference components.
 In a GPU backend configuration, the HTTP serving and tokenization tasks operate on the CPU, while inference runs on the GPU, which typically does not pose a problem.
 However, in a CPU-based setup, the HTTP serving and tokenization can cause significant context switching and reduced cache efficiency.
 Therefore, it is strongly recommended to segregate these two components for improved performance.

-* Like the GPU backend, vLLM on CPU backend also supports tensor-parallel inference and serving.
-On CPU based vLLM deployment with NUMA enabled, the memory access performance may largely impacted by the topology(details).
-The typical optimized deployments are to enable Tensor Parallel or Data Parallel on such platform:
+* Like the GPU backend, vLLM CPU backend also supports tensor-parallel inference and serving.
+On CPU based vLLM deployment with NUMA enabled, the memory access performance may be largely impacted by the topology (details).
+Two optimizations are to enable Tensor Parallel or Data Parallel:

   * Tensor Parallel for a latency constraints deployment: a Megatron-LM's parallel algorithm will used to shard the model, based on the NUMA nodes, e.g. TP = 2 for a two NUMA node system.
   * Data Parallel for better throughput: the idea is to launch LLM serving endpoint on each NUMA node, also with one additional load balancer to dispatch the requests to those endpoints.